AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing FAQ.md

 ## Why am I unable to change a pay-as-you-go instance into a subscription one?

-The pay-as-you-go instance that you want to change must meet the following requirements:
+The pay-as-you-go instance whose billing method you want to change must meet the following requirements:

 -   The instance type of the instance is not retired.
 For more information, see [Retired instance types](/intl.en-US/Instance/Retired instance types.md).
 -   The instance is not a preemptible instance.